Azov Brigade: Azov movement

 Other experts, however, disagree with these assessments, and point to specific cases where there have been interactions between the regiment and the broader movement.
 Oleksiy Kuzmenko of Bellingcat in a 2020 article, noted that soldiers from the regiment appeared together with leaders of the "National Corps" political party in a 2020 video ad for a rally, and that a 2017 YouTube video appeared to show the émigré Russian neo-Nazi Alexey Levkin giving a lecture to the regiment.
 Both entities have admitted to being part of the wider "Azov Movement" led by Biletsky, who worked directly with Arsen Avakov (Minister of the Interior until July 2021) on matters relating to the regiment.

-Similarly, Michael Colborne wrote that it "would be a mistake to claim...that the Azov regiment is somehow not a part of the broader Azov movement" and points to repeated description of the regiment as the "military wing" of the Azov movement by Olena Semenyaka, the main international representative of the movement.
+Similarly, Michael Colborne wrote in a book on Azov published in January 2022 that it "would be a mistake to claim...that the Azov regiment is somehow not a part of the broader Azov movement" and points to repeated description of the regiment as the "military wing" of the Azov movement by Olena Semenyaka, the main international representative of the movement.
 Colborne also stated "the Azov movement tries to be a one-stop shop for all things far right.
-There’s also a bevy of loosely affiliated but more extreme subgroups under its umbrella as well, including open neo-Nazis who praise and promote violence".
+There's also a bevy of loosely affiliated but more extreme subgroups under its umbrella as well, including open neo-Nazis who praise and promote violence".
 In late 2021, prior to the Russian invasion of Ukraine, he said the movement had become less strong since 2019, as a result of infighting and the group needing to temper most of its international outreach activity due to high-profile attention.

-Biletsky uses Azov fighters to pursue his own political goals.
-For example, to put pressure on President Zelensky and prevent him from reaching compromises with Russia, Azov veterans marched into Kiev reaching his office and clashing with the police.

-In 2022, there have been continued reports of Biletsky interacting with the regiment, including his own claims that he is in daily contact with the current leader of Lt.
-Col Prokopenko and other Azov soldiers during the Siege of Mariupol.
+In 2022, there were continued reports of Biletsky interacting with the regiment, including his own claims that he was in daily contact with the current leader, Lt.
+Col Prokopenko, and other Azov soldiers during the siege of Mariupol.
 According to commentary by far right watcher Vyacheslav Likhachev, Biletsky's main goal is to exploit the Azov "trademark" in political life, and that although it is no secret that he was in touch with the regiment, his role is limited to an informal one.

+In 2023, when Biletsky was told during an interview that the Azov movement had split between "Azov" and the 3rd Assault Brigade, he replied: "There is no split."
+He went on to say that "the entire National Corps" had joined the Ukrainian army, highlighting a number of units including the Third Assault Brigade.

 Azov Civil Corps

-In spring of 2015, veterans of the Azov volunteer battalion created the core of a non-military non-governmental organization Azov Civil Corps (Tsyvilnyi Korpus "Azov"), for the purpose of "political and social struggle".
+In the spring of 2015, veterans of the Azov Battalion created the core of a non-military non-governmental organization, the Azov Civil Corps (Tsyvilnyi Korpus "Azov"), for the purpose of "political and social struggle".